-No Lead based paints were identified at Kingsford Smith Memorial Park during the hazardous building materials inspection.
+Lead based paints were found to be present at Katoomba Out of School Hours Building during a hazardous building materials inspection.

-As per AS4361.2 Guide to Lead Paint Management, Part 2: Residential and Commercial Buildings;

-defines a lead based paint as a paint film or component coat of paint system containing lead or lead compounds, in which the lead content in excess of 1.0% by weight of the dry film as determined by laboratory testing.
+As per AS4361.2 Guide to Lead Paint Management, Part 2: Residential and Commercial Buildings; defines a lead based paint as a paint film or component coat of paint system containing lead or lead compounds, in which the lead content is in excess of 1.0% by weight of the dry film as determined by laboratory testing.